datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 We also need to figure out how to define "hyperbolic" which was the hypothesis in the original question.
 It is hard to directly label tweets as hyperbolic or non-hyperbolic.
 But we can collect the text of the tweets themselves.
 If we alter the question a little to "Are the Android tweets angrier and more negative than the iPhone tweets?" we can use the text of the tweets themselves to answer this question.
 There are lists of words that are already labeled as "angry" so we can look for those words among the tweets from Android phones and iPhones.

-We can also collect the time that each tweet occured, since this will help us separate tweets coming from one type of phone or another.
+We can also collect the time that each tweet occurred, since this will help us separate tweets coming from one type of phone or another.

 __How do the data I have limit the type of question I can answer?__

-One critical piece of informtion we are missing from this data is _who_ sent the tweet out.
+One critical piece of information we are missing from this data is _who_ sent the tweet out.
 We can hypothesize that one person has an Android and a different person has an iPhone.
 But we can't say for sure which person is tweeting from which type of phone.
 So we have changed the question from a question about _who_ is tweeting to _what is the difference_ between tweets from the two types of phones.

 __What is the type of data science question we are trying to answer?__

-Using some exploratory analysis, David Robison first found that the most common words the come from the Android and iPhone platforms are different.
+Using some exploratory analysis, David Robinson first found that the most common words the come from the Android and iPhone platforms are different.
 He uses a measure to find the likelihood that a word is tweeted from an Android or an iPhone phone.
 So the words "badly" or "crazy" are likely to be sent from Android and the hashtags #makeamericagreatagain and #trump2016 are likely from iPhone.

 {format: png}
 ![Exploratory Analysis](https://docs.google.com/presentation/d/18OqWRUTL7oK8RXx7tXQY4dxFSV5J_JOGwytN-pHGnDo/export/png?id=18OqWRUTL7oK8RXx7tXQY4dxFSV5J_JOGwytN-pHGnDo&pageid=g3e007f2873_0_1)